Calculated based on number of publications stored in Pure and citations from Scopus

 Research Biography

-Yianni Cartledge is a candidate for PhD at the College of Humanities, Arts and Social Sciences, Flinders University, under supervision of Professor Andrekos Varnava, Professor Philip Payton and Dr Evan Smith.
-His PhD thesis, titled 'Aegean Islander Migration to the United Kingdom and Australia, 1815-1945: Emigration, Settlement, Community Building and Integration', explores the migration of Greek islanders, particularly from the Aegean Sea, to the Anglo-speaking world during the nineteenth and early-twentieth centuries.
+Dr Yianni Cartledge is an adjunct (associate lecturer), PhD graduate (history), and formerly Lecturer in Greek Studies at the College of Humanities, Arts and Social Sciences, Flinders University.
+His PhD was conferred in March 2024, under supervision of Professor Andrekos Varnava, Professor Philip Payton and Dr Evan Smith.
+His PhD thesis, titled 'Aegean Islander Migration to the United Kingdom and Australia, 1815-1945: Emigration, Settlement, Community Building, and Integration', explores the migration of Greek islanders, particularly from the Aegean Sea, to the Anglo-speaking world during the nineteenth and early-twentieth centuries.
 His case studies include the Chiots of London, and the Ikarians of South Australia.

 Education/Academic qualification